turmoni/lifx_remote/README.md

 power: (toggle|0|1)
 ```

 Any combination of the above can be specified.
+Note that, due to YAML's
+form, `-` has to be put in quotes.